ibm-cloud-docs/containers/ha-dr.md

 [High availability](x2284708){: term} (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.
 [Disaster recovery](#x2113280){: term} is the process of recovering the service instance to a working state. {: shortdesc}

-{{site.data.keyword.containerlong_notm}} is a highly available regional or zonal service designed for availability during a regional or zonal outage.
-Kubernetes Service is designed to meet the Service Level Objectives (SLO) with the Standard plan.
+{{site.data.keyword.containerlong_notm}} is a highly available regional or zonal service designed for availability during a regional or zonal outage. {{site.data.keyword.containerlong_notm}} is designed to meet the Service Level Objectives (SLO) with the Standard plan.

 For more information about the available region and data center locations, see Service and infrastructure availability by location.